unitreerobotics/laikago_ros/README.md

 If you want to simulate with [Gazebo](http://gazebosim.org/), we recommend **x86 platform**. **ARM platform** is not suggested for simulation.

-The test environment is: Ubuntu 16.04 + ROS Kinetic.
-Ubuntu 18.04 + ROS Melodic is comming soon.
+The test environment is:

+Ubuntu 16.04 + ROS Kinetic.

+Ubuntu 18.04 + ROS Melodic.

 ## Dependencies:
 [Gazebo8](http://gazebosim.org/)